Doctor of Ministry Degree Program

 Empower your preaching

-Do you need advanced ministry training, the kind that connects rich theology with practical ministry and powerful preaching?
-Knox Theological Seminary offers a 21st century Doctor of Ministry program that can immeasurably deepen a pastor’s understanding of Scripture through preparation in exegetical theory and resources designed to enrich preaching.
+Distinguish your ministry with advanced seminary training, the kind that connects rich theology with practical ministry and powerful preaching.
+Knox Theological Seminary offers a 21st century Doctor of Ministry program that can immeasurably deepen a pastor’s understanding of Scripture through preparation in exegetical theory and resources designed to embolden preaching.

 The Doctor of Ministry is a professional program for pastors, missionaries, and others actively engaged in ministry-related fields.
 Get the kind of solid biblical and exegetical training that will enhance your Christ-centered preaching and help you teach the gospel with the boldness and clarity needed in a rapidly changing culture.

 Knox currently offers four tracks of specialization in the Doctor of Ministry program:

 - Theology and Worship of the English Reformation *NEW*